 The Health and Epidemiology Advanced Learning (HEAL) program allows you to skip the GRE exam before entering into your fifth year as a master’s candidate at the University of Rochester.
 When accepted to the HEAL program as an undergraduate, you’re also given conditional admission to the MS program in epidemiology offered through the Department of Public Health Sciences in the School of Medicine and Dentistry (part of Rochester’s campus).

 The program provides you with advising by renowned faculty mentors, extensive research and professional development opportunities, and access to premier research facilities as both an undergraduate and graduate student.
 Additionally, HEAL students receive a 40 percent tuition scholarship during their full-time graduate work.

-As an undergraduate, you are expected to major in one of the following:
+As an undergraduate in the HEAL program, you are expected to major in one of the following:

 Public Health Sciences (PHS)

 The Department of Public Health Sciences at the University of Rochester Medical Center is dedicated to improving health and health care among diverse populations through research, learning, and community partnerships.

 The master of science in epidemiology is uniquely positioned to provide the methodologies and skills needed to carry out research and public health programs to

 - Identify correlates of disease that may be targets of primary prevention

 - Evaluate the consequences of changes in health care delivery on populations